seagraving/weather-dashboard/README.md

 # Server-Side APIs: Weather Dashboard

 I will be using the OpenWeather API to retrieve weather data for cities.
+This information will include:
+- Search bar for finding a city
+- Current and future conditions for the city
+- Temperature, humidity, wind speed, and UV index
+- 5-day forecast

 ## User Story